foXaCe/ajax-security-hass/README.md

 - **AWS Secret Access Key**
 - **Queue Name**

-These credentials are provided by Ajax Systems when you request API access.
+These credentials are provided by Ajax Systems with your enterprise API key.

-#### SSE (Proxy Modes)
-In proxy modes, real-time events are automatically received via Server-Sent Events (SSE).
-No additional configuration required.

 ### Options (after setup)